-Hemp seed oil: Hemp seed oil is extracted from the seeds of cannabis.
+Hemp seed oil: Hemp seed oil is obtained from the seeds of cannabis.
 This is used as an edible oil and as a well-tolerated skin care oil.
 Hemp seeds contain only insignificant amounts of tetrahydrocannabinol.
 Extracts therefore have no psychoactive effect.
-Remark: As an alternative to hemp seed oil in skin care, borage seed oil or evening primrose oil can be used.
-Hemp seed oil is to be distinguished from the psychotropic essential hemp oil distilled from hemp leaves and flowers.
+Note: As an alternative to hemp seed oil in skin care, borage seed oil or evening primrose oil can be used.
+Hemp seed oil is to be distinguished from the essential, psychotropic hemp oil distilled from leaves and flowers of hemp.

-Hashish oil: Hashish oil, which is distilled from the resin of hemp, should also be distinguished.
+Hashish oil: Hashish oil, which is distilled from the resin of hemp, must also be distinguished.

 Undesirable effectsThis section has been translated automatically.

 Cannabis allergy.
-Hemp fibres and dusts cannot be broken down by humans due to the glycosidic bond.
-Intensive inhalation of these dusts may lead to accumulation in the lungs (clinical picture of byssinosis).
+Hemp fibers and dusts cannot be broken down by humans due to the glycosidic bond.
+Intensive inhalation of these dusts can lead to accumulation in the lungs (clinical picture of byssinosis).

-Sensitization by cannabis products is known, at present still relatively rare, but in the future more frequent than hitherto to be expected.
+Sensitization by cannabis products is known, currently still relatively rare, but in the future more frequent than previously expected.
 Allergic rhinoconjunctivitis up to anaphylactic reactions have been described, some of which were severe.
-Cross reactions by the lipid transfer protein Can s 3 have been described with various fruits and vegetables.
+Cross-reactions due to the lipid transfer protein Can s 3 have been described with various fruits and vegetables.
 Fruits and vegetables have been described (cannabis-fruit-vegetable syndrome) (Drouet M et al. 2017).

-Vascular damage: Delta-9-tetrahydrocannabinol can lead to Raynaud 's syndrome and possibly to"cannabisarteritis" (El Omri N et al. 2017), a clinical picture that can be assigned to thrombangiitis obliterans, if cannabis products are consumed over a longer period of time (possibly in combination with cigarette consumption).
+Vascular damage: Delta-9-tetrahydrocannabinol can lead to Raynaud 's syndrome and possibly to"cannabisarteritis" (El Omri N et al. 2017) - a clinical picture that can be assigned to thrombangiitis obliterans - in the case of prolonged consumption of cannabis products (possibly in combination with cigarette consumption).